awslabs/duvet/design/duplicates/spec.md

 ### P-T1 — fan-in exactness {#property-p-t1}

-The duplicate-targets listing contains a target if and only if two or more annotations resolve to it; counts, form breakdowns, and section counts are exact.
+The fan-in listing in the duplicates report contains a target if and only if two or more annotations resolve to it; counts, form breakdowns, and section counts are exact.
 ([§3.1](#fan-in-listing))

 ### P-T2 — form-family exactness {#property-p-t2}